Magneto-optical drive: LIMDOW

 Light Intensity Modulated Direct OverWrite (LIMDOW) technology used a different write technology, which improved on the performance levels of earlier magneto-optical devices.

 LIMDOW disks and drives worked on the same basic principle as a standard magneto-optical drive: the write surface is heated up and took on a magnetic force applied from outside.
 But instead of using a magnetic head in the drive to make the changes, the magnets were built into the disk itself.

 The LIMDOW disk has two magnetic layers just behind the reflective writing surface.
 This write surface can take magnetism from one of those magnetic layers when it is heated up to one temperature; but if it is heated up further, it will take its polarity from the other magnetic layer.
 To write the data onto the disk, the magneto-optical drive's laser pulses between two powers.

 At high power, the surface heats up more and takes its magnetic charge from the north pole magnetic layer.
-At the lower power, it heats up less and takes its magnetic charge from the south pole layer.
-Thus, with LIMDOW the magneto-optical write process has a single stage, improving write times.
+At lower power, it heats up less and takes its magnetic charge from the south pole layer.
+Thus, with LIMDOW, the magneto-optical write process has a single stage, improving write times.

 Because the magnetic surface is adjacent to the writing surface, rather than somewhere outside the disk itself, the magnetic writing can be done at a higher resolution, including that of the resolution of the laser spot doing the heating up.

 In the spring of 1997 Plasmon launched its DW260 drive, which used LIMDOW technology for a higher level of performance than previous magneto-optical drives.
-LIMDOW drives that shipped in the second half of 1997 has search speeds of less than 15 ms and data transfer rates in excess of 4 Mbit/s, which are fast enough for storing audio and streaming MPEG-2 video.
+LIMDOW drives that shipped in the second half of 1997 had search speeds of less than 15 ms and data transfer rates in excess of 4 Mbit/s, which are fast enough for storing audio and streaming MPEG-2 video.